open-telemetry/opentelemetry-specification/specification/trace/api.md

 In general, in the absence of an installed SDK, the Trace API is a "no-op" API.
 This means that operations on a Tracer, or on Spans, should have no side effects and do nothing.
 However, there is one important exception to this general rule, and that is related to propagation of a `SpanReference`:
-The API MUST create a [Propagated Span](#propagated-span-creation) with the `SpanReference` that is in the `Span` in the parent `Context` (whether explicitly given or implicit current) or, if the parent is a Propagated Span (which it usually always is if no SDK is present), it MAY return the same parent Propagated Span instance back from the creation method.
+The API MUST create a [non-recording Span](#wrapping-a-spanreference-in-a-span) with the `SpanReference` that is in the `Span` in the parent `Context` (whether explicitly given or implicit current) or, if the parent is a non-recording Span (which it usually always is if no SDK is present), it MAY return the parent Span back from the creation method.
-If the parent `Context` contains no `Span`, an empty Propagated Span MUST be returned instead (i.e., having a SpanReference with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
+If the parent `Context` contains no `Span`, an empty non-recording Span MUST be returned instead (i.e., having a SpanReference with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
 This means that a `SpanReference` that has been provided by a configured `Propagator` will be propagated through to any child span and ultimately also `Inject`,